martscht/stuart/readme.md

 This repository contains the current alpha-build of the STUART package for R. It is intended for the creation of short-forms of questionnaires via an Ant-Colony-Optimization approach.
 For more details on the package please see the help files contained in the package itself.

-#### WARNING: Scripts written for versions <= 0.6.2 (currently the stable branch) may be incompatible with the current delevopment versions 0.7.0-900x.
+#### WARNING: Scripts written for older versions (<= 0.6.2) may be incompatible with the current version 0.7.0.
 This is due to changes in the naming of arguments.

 ## Installation ##